NicolasADavid/mws-restaurant/README.md

 Progressive Web App score should be at 90 or better.
 Performance score should be at 90 or better.
 Accessibility score should be at 90 or better.

+## Props

+Props to this guy https://www.linkedin.com/in/alexandroperez For making some great supplemental content to the projects at https://alexandroperez.github.io/mws-walkthrough/?3.5.the-ultimate-challenge\

+and to Doug Brown for making encouraging and illuminating project walkthrough videos.

+This tutorial guided my learning of background sync: https://developers.google.com/web/updates/2015/12/background-

+This tutorial helped me get the projects Lighthouse scores above 90 in the PWA category: https://developers.google.com/web/fundamentals/web-app-manifest/